JGIBristol/SynthRev/README.md

 # SynthRev

 Synthetic Data for Electronic Health Records, Generation and Benchmarking methods intern project summer 2024 (June 4th - August 23rd)
+Code produced for this project should be stored in this repository.
+This repository should not be used to store any data.

 ## Project Info